AkikoOrenji/Hacking-Script-Examples/README.md

 # Hacking Script Examples
-A collection of Python hacking scripts to carry out manual exploitation of SQL injection, weak authentication due to stolen secrets etc
+A collection of hacking scripts to carry out manual exploitation of SQL injection, weak authentication due to stolen secrets, XSS etc